How to Repurpose Leftover Ingredients to Save Money

 Size Isn't Everything!

-Instead of wasting the remainder of the product, simply buy your tomato paste in a re-closeable screw topped tube.
+Instead of wasting the remainder of the product, simply buy your tomato paste in a re-closeable screw-topped tube.
 This smaller package size not only takes up less space, but also can be used in smaller quantities over time, and lasts much longer than the single can type buying style.
-Simply by adjusting your packaging size, reduces waste and saves money over time!
+Simply adjusting your packaging size, reduces waste and saves money over time!

-If you have left over ingredients, such as herbs, citrus zest, chopped garlic, grated ginger, or even excess stock, bone broth, or fruit juices.
-Simply look no farther than a silicone ice trays.
+If you have leftover ingredients, such as herbs, citrus zest, chopped garlic, grated ginger, or even excess stock, bone broth, or fruit juices.
+Simply look no farther than silicone ice trays.
 Simply take your leftover ingredients, place a tablespoon in each tray, and fill the remainder of the ice tray with water, juice, or stock.
 Cover the ice tray and freeze overnight.
-Then simply turn the new ingredient cubes out, and store them in your freezer in an airtight container or zip top freezer bag or vacuum seal them for longer term airtight storage.
+Then simply turn the new ingredient cubes out, and store them in your freezer in an airtight container or zip top freezer bag or vacuum seal them for longer-term airtight storage.
 The next time your recipe calls for that tablespoon of that special ingredient, simply toss one of your frozen cubes into the pot!
 No muss, no fuss!
-This further limits your food waste, and uses up the repurposed leftovers.
+This further limits your food waste and uses up the repurposed leftovers.
 Save money simply by making ice cubes out of your leftover ingredients.

-If you have leftover scraps such as carrot tops, celery tops, celeriac peels, mushroom stems, onion skins, etc..
+If you have leftover scraps such as carrot tops, celery tops, celeriac peels, mushroom stems, onion skins, etc...
 Don't throw them away!
-Simply place those inedible scraps into a zip top freezer bag and store in your freezer.
-When it's time to make stock, simply tie these up in cheesecloth, and place them into your stock pot to extract maximum flavor from them.
-When they have given up all of their delicious flavors, you can toss these scraps into your compost bin to create natural fertilizer for your garden to grow those new veggies from scraps!
+Simply place those inedible scraps into a zip top freezer bag and store them in your freezer.
+When it's time to make stock, simply tie these up in cheesecloth, and place them into your stockpot to extract maximum flavor from them.
+When they have given up all of their delicious flavors, you can toss these scraps into your compost bin to create a natural fertilizer for your garden to grow those new veggies from scraps!

 Just Add It In!